 History of Educational Technology

-There is no written evidence which can tell us exactly who has coined the phrase educational technology.
-Different educationists, scientists and philosophers at different time intervals have put forwarded different definitions of Educational Technology.
-Educational technology is a multifaceted and integrated process involving people, procedure, ideas, devices, and organization, where technology from different fields of science is borrowed as per the need and requirement of education for implementing, evaluating, and managing solutions to those problems involved in all aspects of human learning.
+No written evidence can tell us precisely who has coined the phrase educational technology.
+Different educationists, scientists, and philosophers at different time intervals have forwarded different definitions of Educational Technology.
+Educational technology is a multifaceted and integrated process involving people, procedure, ideas, devices, and organization, where technology from various fields of science is borrowed as per the need and requirement of education for implementing, evaluating, and managing solutions to those problems involved in all aspects of human learning.

 Educational technology, broadly speaking, has passed through five stages.

-The first stage of educational technology is coupled with the use of aids like charts, maps, symbols, models, specimens and concrete materials.
-The term educational technology was used as synonyms to audio-visual aids.
+The first stage of educational technology is coupled with aids like charts, maps, symbols, models, specimens, and concrete materials.
+The term educational technology was used as a synonym for audio-visual aids.

 The second stage of educational technology is associated with the ‘electronic revolution’ with the introduction and establishment of sophisticated hardware and software.
-Use of various audio-visual aids like projector, magic lanterns, tape-recorder, radio and television brought a revolutionary change in the educational scenario.
-Accordingly, educational technology concept was taken in terms of these sophisticated instruments and equipments for effective presentation of instructional materials.
+Various audio-visual aids like projectors, magic lanterns, tape-recorder, radio, and television brought a revolutionary change in the educational scenario.
+Accordingly, the educational technology concept was taken in terms of these sophisticated instruments and equipment for effective instructional materials.

 The fourth stage of educational technology is discernible by the individualized process of instruction.
 The invention of programmed learning and programmed instruction provided a new dimension to educational technology.
 A system of self-learning based on self-instructional materials and teaching machines emerged.

-The latest concept of educational technology is influenced by the concept of system engineering or system approach which focuses on language laboratories, teaching machines, programmed instruction, multimedia technologies and the use of the computer in instruction.
-According to it, educational technology is a systematic way of designing, carrying out and evaluating the total process of teaching and learning in terms of specific objectives based on research.
+The latest concept of educational technology is influenced by the idea of system engineering or system approach, which focuses on language laboratories, teaching machines, programmed instruction, multimedia technologies, and the use of the computer in education.
+According to it, educational technology is a systematic way of designing, carrying out, and evaluating the total process of teaching and learning in terms of specific objectives based on research.

 Educational technology during the Stone Age, the Bronze Age, and the Iron Age

-Educational technology, despite the uncertainty of the origin of the term, can be traced back to the time of the three-age system periodization of human prehistory; namely the Stone Age, the Bronze Age, and the Iron Age.
+Despite the uncertainty of the origin of the term, educational technology can be traced back to the time of the three-age system periodization of human prehistory, namely the Stone Age, the Bronze Age, and the Iron Age.

-Duringthe Stone Age, ignition of fire by rubbing stones, manufacture of various handmade weapon and utensils from stones and clothing practice were some of the simple technological developments of utmost importance.
-A fraction of Stone Age people developed ocean-worthy outrigger canoe ship technology to migrate from one place to another across the Ocean, by which they developed their first informal education of knowledge of the ocean currents, weather conditions, sailing practice, astronavigation, and star maps.
-During the later Stone Age period (Neolithic period),for agricultural practice, polished stone tools were made from a variety of hard rocks largely by digging underground tunnels, which can be considered as the first steps in mining technology.
-The polished axes were so effective that even after appearance of bronze and iron; people used it for clearing forest and the establishment of crop farming.
+During the Stone Age, ignition of fire by rubbing stones, manufacture of various handmade weapons and utensils from rocks, and clothing practice were some of the simple technological developments of utmost importance.
+A fraction of Stone Age people developed ocean-worthy outrigger canoe ship technology to migrate across the ocean from one place to another.
+They set their first informal knowledge of the ocean currents, weather conditions, sailing practice, astronavigation, and star maps.
+During the later Stone Age period (Neolithic period), for agricultural practice, polished stone tools were made from various hard rocks, primarily by digging underground tunnels, which can be considered the first steps in mining technology.
+The polished axes were so effective that people used them to clear forests and establish crop farming even after the appearance of bronze and iron.

-Although Stone Age cultures left no written records, but archaeological evidences proved their shift from nomadic life to agricultural settlement.
-Ancient tools conserved in different museums, cave paintings like Altamira Cave in Spain, and other prehistoric art, such as the Venus of Willendorf, Mother Goddess from Laussel, France etc. are some of the evidences in favour of their cultures.
+Although Stone Age cultures left no written records, archaeological evidence proved their shift from nomadic life to agricultural settlement.
+Ancient tools conserved in different museums, cave paintings like Altamira Cave in Spain, and other prehistoric art, such as the Venus of Willendorf, Mother Goddess from Laussel, France, etc. pieces of evidence in favor of their cultures.

-The Iron Age people replaced bronze and developed the knowledge of iron smelting technology to lower the cost of living since iron utensils were stronger and cheaper than bronze equivalents.
+The Iron Age people replaced bronze and developed iron smelting technology to lower the cost of living since iron utensils were stronger and cheaper than bronze equivalents.
 In many Eurasian cultures, the Iron Age was the last period before the development of written scripts.

 Educational technology during the period of Ancient civilizations

-According to Paul Saettler, 2004, Educational technology can be traced back to the time when tribal priests systematized bodies of knowledge and ancient cultures invented pictographs or sign writing to record and transmit information.
-In every stage of human civilization, one can find an instructional technique or set of procedures intended to implement a particular culture which were also supported by number of investigations and evidences.
-The more advanced the culture, the more complex became the technology of instruction designed to reflect particular ways of individual and social behaviour intended to run an educated society.
-Over centuries, each significant shift in educational values, goals or objectives led to diverse technologies of instruction.
+According to Paul Saettler, 2004, Educational technology can be traced back to when tribal priests systematized bodies of knowledge and ancient cultures invented pictographs or sign writing to record and transmit information.
+In every stage of human civilization, one can find an instructional technique or set of procedures intended to implement a particular culture supported by some investigations and evidence.
+The more advanced the culture, the more complex the instruction technology designed to reflect specific individual and social behavior intended to run an educated society.
+Over centuries, each significant shift in educational values, goals, or objectives led to diverse instruction technologies.

 READ MORE :